relentless-pursuit/advacned-java-jdbc-tutorials/Test_JDBC_Connection/src/README.md

 # TestConnection JDBC Example

-This project contains a simple Java program that connects to a MySQL database using JDBC and retrieves data from the `employee` table.
+This project contains a simple Java program that connects to a MySQL database using JDBC and retrieves data from `employee` table.

 ## Setup